sporniket/p3/README.md

  option) any later version.

  **P3, the Programmable Properties Processor** is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Lesser General Public License for more details.
+See the GNU General Public License for more details.

- You should have received a copy of the GNU Lesser General Public License along with **P3, the Programmable Properties Processor**.
+ You should have received a copy of the GNU General Public License along with **P3, the Programmable Properties Processor**.
  If not, see http://www.gnu.org/licenses/ .